noriyoshiabe/NASequencer/doc/en/mml.md

 Macro function confirms to the FlMML specification.

 ### Include
-Include directive imports the codes written in a sepalate source file.
+Include directive imports the codes written in a separate source file.

 ```
 #include 'drums.mml'